 “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”
 Title IX of the Education Amendments of 1972, Implementing Regulations at 20 U.S.C § 1681 & 34 C.F.R.
 Part 106.

-- Sexual Misconduct and Harassment
+- Sexual Harassment Under Title IX

 - Affirmative Action, Equal Employment Opportunity and Non-Discrimination/Harassment

 For Title IX concerns, including reports of sexual harassment or discrimination, please contact: